vsinghal3737/Latent-Semantic-Analysis-Classification-and-Prediction/README.md

 	In Python console: `import flask, numpy, pandas, json, sklearn`
 	**If you get no error, Project Setup is Done**

 5. To run the project:
 	Open Command Prompt and navigate to `Solution/Final` where app.py file is located
 	Type: `python app.py`
 	In the web browser type `localhost:5000/` to start using the web interface of the project

+## RESTful URLs